yustein/bakery-examples/README.md

 1. Select either an Ubuntu or Amazon Linux base AMI
 1. Select the Git Repository you added earlier, and use the following

-    Path or Ansible playbook: `hello-world.yml`
+        Path or Ansible playbook:  hello-world.yml

-1. Click _Create Pipeline_ and the _Bake an AMI_
+1. Click __Create Pipeline__ and the __Bake an AMI__
 1. Once the AWS resources launch, you will see Ansible installed, and the `hello-world` playbook executed.

 That's it.
 You can now launch 1 or 100s of EC2 instances with your new AMI.
-(We don't event recommend 10s of instances for this particular example).
+(We don't even recommend 10s of instances for this particular example).

 ## About the Bakery